 My uterus was also operated on as I had been diagnosed with Adenomyosis prior to the surgery.
 I wasn't able to fully experience relief from this surgery as the adenomyosis continued to progress.
 I reached levels of pain that I didn't believe were possible to live through.
 Somehow, I pushed through but eventually I couldn't; I had to quit work, started many therapies, and went on Lupron for 15 months which has left me with serious side effects.

-Eventually I had to have a total hysterectomy, leaving one ovary behind to try to prevent early menopause.
+Eventually I had to have a total hysterectomy for Adenomyosis & both Fallopian tubes & left ovary removed removed due to damage caused by Endo.
 I was not able to access an Endo specialist for this last surgery so excision was not performed.
 I still experience chronic pain, nausea, fatigue, bowel and urinary issues to name a few.